cypress-io/cypress-documentation/source/api/cypress-api/cypress-server.md

 **{% fa fa-angle-right %} options**  ***(Object)***

-Pass in an options object to change the default behavior of `.filter()`.
+Pass in an options object to change the default behavior of `Cypress.Server`.

 # Examples